 The Good Life… in the Inland Northwest

-Beautiful surroundings, crisp clean air and plenty of sun for golf, as well as excellent fishing, hiking, boating and winter sports.
+Beautiful surroundings, crisp clean air and plenty of sun for golf, as well as excellent fishing, hiking, boating and winter sports – all this and more can be found in our Northern Idaho locale.
 From the Cascade Mountains to the golden prairies, there are few places that compare.
-No where else is our “near nature, near perfect” mantra more apparent than when you’re experiencing the amazing myriad of small towns, unique cities, and abundant adventures available here.
+Nowhere else is our “near nature, near perfect” mantra more apparent than when you’re experiencing the amazing myriad of small towns, unique cities, and abundant adventures available here.
 Wondering what we mean?
 Just pack up your boat, your bike, some binoculars and your golf clubs.
 We invite you to come and play!

 Facts about Post Falls, Idaho & Vicinity

 - Our neighbour, Coeur d’Alene is the largest city in northern Idaho with a population of 52,917.
 Kootenai County has a total population of 157,485.

 - Post Falls is located 20 miles east of Spokane and 90 miles south of the Canadian border.
 Seattle, WA is 330 miles to the west.